mightysabean/cv-templating/README.md

 ## Motivation

-Update a [Europass CV online](https://europass.cedefop.europa.eu/editors/en/cv/compose), or made it for the first time, is error and time consuming if you have several entries.
+Update a [Europass CV online](https://europass.cedefop.europa.eu/editors/en/cv/compose), or made it for the first time, is error prone and time consuming if you have several entries.
 Even worst if you need to put all your *resume* in another format (for instance in HTML) or in another language.

 ## Solution